 Dr. Carolyn Lightfoot

-Dr. Lightfoot is Chief Technology Officer, Department of Technology, Institutional Research and Effectiveness.
+Dr. Lightfoot is Chief Technology Officer, Department of Information Technology.
 She oversees an annual budget of more than $2 million for the operation of the Information Technology, Institutional Research, and Institutional Planning.
 She is responsible for developing the strategic vision for the implementation of technology at Lee College.

 The technology support infrastructure has enhanced the college’s global distinction in teaching and learning at the Baytown campus and HCLC.
 She was Technical Project Director for the implementation of technology in the Library/Advanced Technology Building and Sports Complex.